 One of the most common questions I get about coding in Fennel is about how to effectively use coroutines.
-Fennel runs on the Lua runtime, and Lua is famous for having very few features, but having carefully selected just the right features to include, and coroutines are one of those features that give an incredible bang for their buck.
+Fennel runs on the Lua runtime, and Lua is famous for having very few features, but having carefully selected just the right features to include, and coroutines are one of those features that give a remarkable bang for their buck.
 But because most languages don't have them, they're often seen as an advanced or confusing feature.
-Once you get a grasp on them, they provide a great deal of flexibility and largely mitigate the problem of not having true concurrency1 on the Lua runtime.
+Once you get a grasp on them, they provide a great deal of flexibility and in many cases mitigate the problem of not having true concurrency1 on the Lua runtime.

 I've found coroutines to be very helpful in a number of situations.
 I used them in Bussard for simulating space station operating systems which you could SSH into2 as well as for the tutorial system in EXO_encounter 667.
 But the most unusual use was for the interactive in-browser REPL on fennel-lang.org.